qwerfd2/Groove_Coaster_2_Server/README.md

 With the current setup, if a `device` is playing with an associated `account`, the `account` information is saved at the same time and will continue to be shown on ranking in the future.
 The `Avatar` information is saved with the `play records` and will not follow the `account` or `device`.
 The `Title` information is not in the `play records`, nor in the `account`, so it will be tied to the `Title` of the `device`.

+## Ranking Data

+A rather comprehenxive data scrape was conducted prior to the server shutdown, containing at least first `99950` ranks of any given song.
+The data and metadata can be acquired at [Google Drive](https://drive.google.com/file/d/1tsZnRnxPdUAoFPLfCzuXJFf9GgHR6rGz/view?usp=drive_link)

 </details>

 <details>